bhishekarora/network_throttler/README.md

 shaping is specified**

-e.g your queue discipline should have default FIFO rule and not custom bw shaping rules tc qdisc show  dev ifacename ==> should show FIFI kind of  rule to get this tool working..
+e.g your queue discipline should have default FIFO rule and not custom bw shaping rules

+To find out run...
+$tc qdisc show  dev ifacename